Patricia Maria Țig: 2019: Back on the ITF Circuit and to WTA Tour events

-2020–2022: French Open third round, first WTA title & top 60, Hiatus
+2020–2022: French Open third round, WTA Tour title & top 60, hiatus

 After reaching semifinals at the Thailand Open, where she lost to Magda Linette, Țig reentered top 100, reaching world No. 84 on 17 February 2020.

 In September 2020, she won her first WTA Tour title at Istanbul.
 On 26 October 2020, she reached her career-high ranking of world No. 56.

 2023–2025: Comeback

-Țig came back at the 2023 Hobart International and at the 2023 Australian Open using protected ranking after a year and a half of inactivity on the WTA tour (since Wimbledon 2021).
+Țig came back at the 2023 Hobart International and at the 2023 Australian Open, using protected ranking after a year and a half of inactivity on the WTA Tour (since Wimbledon 2021).

-In June 2023 Țig reached the quarterfinals in Bucharest in an ITF event, then also the quarterfinals in Bacău a month later.
-Also in July, Tig entered two WTA 250 tournaments, in Lausanne and Prague, but lost each time in the first round.
+In June 2023, Țig reached the quarterfinals in Bucharest at an ITF event, then also the quarterfinals in Bacău a month later.
+In July, Tig entered two WTA 250 tournaments, in Lausanne and Prague, but lost each time in the first round.
 She also entered the 2023 Transylvania Open with protected ranking.

-Țig received a wildcard for the doubles competition at the 2025 Transylvania Open partnering Briana Szabó.
+Țig received a wildcard for the doubles competition at the 2025 Transylvania Open, partnering with Briana Szabó.